gvino/redmine_auth_gitlab/README.md

-## Redmine omniauth google
+## Redmine GitLab Authentication

-This plugin is used to authenticate Redmine users using Google's OAuth2 provider.
+This plugin is used to authenticate Redmine users through GitLab.

 ### Installation: